 2) Saves on development and support costs

 It shouldn’t come as a surprise that when development teams resolve bugs before release, it saves time and money.
-But how about this: bugs found after release can be up to 100 times more costly to fix.
-In addition to minimizing hours spent and saving money for dev, dogfooding can put support teams at ease.
+Developers spend less time identifying the root cause of issues, they don't need to wait for the feedback via support channels, they can interact more closely with teams to gather relevant information to the issues.
+In addition to minimizing hours spent and saving money for dev teams, dogfooding can put support teams at ease by addressing product-related issues early on.
 By discovering and working through issues that would have demanded extensive customer support, they now have an opportunity to prepare before launch.

 3) Nurtures a customer and product-centric culture

-When more of the company gets involved in testing and providing feedback on a product, they generally produce higher quality work.
+It’s important to foster a culture where the quality of the product is everyone's responsibility, especially when many workers are now remote.
+When more of the company gets involved in employee testing and providing feedback on a product, they generally produce higher quality work.
 As contributors, your employees invest more of themselves into the brand.
 A company culture that promotes a customer and product mindset gets team members excited about the products that they produce.
 When they get into the customers’ shoes, they better understand the larger mission they’ve set out to achieve.

-Companies that don’t adopt an approach of dogfooding typically require formal product training for departments outside of development.
-This means carving out time to teach Marketing, Sales, or Support teams about a new product release.
-A hands-on learning approach through dogfooding, however, offers your employees the chance to teach themselves how the product works.
+Companies that don’t adopt an approach to dogfooding typically require formal product training for departments outside of development.
+This means carving out time to provide a theoretical knowledge of a product to marketing, sales, or support teams about a new release.
+Taking a hands-on learning approach through dogfooding, however, offers your employees the chance to teach themselves how the product works and promotes product knowledge to every corner of the organization.
 Rather than hearing about it, they – and you – will be able to discover firsthand what they enjoy, what they’d improve, and how their preferences shape the product experience.
+Using the product themselves helps the team become more mindful of the customer's needs.

 5) Expertise from other teams and roles